Easy Jambalaya Recipe

 - Shrimp It Up!
 Once the rice is cooked, stir in the shrimp.
-Cook another few minutes, and add the fresh parsley and lemon zest.
+Cook for another few minutes, and add the fresh parsley and lemon zest.
 Garnish with extra parsley if you so desire.

 Get the Full (Printable) Best Homemade Jambalaya Recipe Below.
 Enjoy!